-Current Uplink Port Current Uplink Port of the MTU VLAN.
+Current Uplink Port Displays the current uplink port of the MTU VLAN.
 Select Uplink Port Select the desired uplink port(s) from the list.
 The uplink port will build up several VLANs with each of the other ports.

 3 Configuring Port-Based VLAN